 Your plate holds powerful tools for supporting your body's essential nutrient balance.
 While food alone may not correct severe shortages, it provides crucial support alongside other approaches.

-Vegetarians and vegans face particular challenges since most natural sources are animal-based.
-Fortified foods and supplements become especially important for plant-based diets.
+Vegetarians and vegans face particular challenges since most natural sources are animal-based — fortified foods and supplements become especially important.
+View dietary strategies as one part of a comprehensive approach that also includes sensible sun exposure and targeted supplementation.

 Lifestyle Modifications to Enhance Vitamin D Absorption